WebOfTrust/keri/docs/Glossary.md

 #### Out-of-band Introductions

 Discovery and validation of IP resources for KERI autonomic identifiers.\
-The simplest form of a KERI OOBI is a namespaced string, a tuple, a mapping, a structured message, or structured attachment that contains both a KERI AID and a URL.
+The simplest form of a KERI OOBI is a namespaced string, a tuple, a mapping, a structured message, or structured attachment that contains both a KERI AID and a URL.\
+**Discovery via URI, trust via KERI.**\
  The OOBI associates the URL with the AID.
 In tuple form this abstractly:

 ```code
 (url, aid)